Doctoral Preparation Track

 Having experience with supervision increases competitiveness for doctoral programs and for jobs to help provide financial support and applied experience during doctoral work.

-Each year, our students present research at regional and national conferences including: the Western Psychological Association, California Association for Behavioral Analysis, and Association for Behavioral and Cognitive Therapy.
+Each year, our students present research at regional and national conferences including: the Association for Behavior Analysis International, Western Psychological Association, California Association for Behavioral Analysis, and Association for Behavioral and Cognitive Therapy.